 GENRE: Dark Comedy/Thriller.

 STATUS: In distribution.
 So Close Shig is available on Amazon (in the U.S. and the U.K.), YBS’ own online movie platform, Serenergy, and the Roku TV public channel, All Hawaii TV.
 It has also been uploaded to the online movie distribution company, Filmhub, where it has been picked up by the online movie platforms, Popsy on Plex, Tubi, Cineverse, and Xumo.
-So Close Shig was also accepted to and screened in the 2022 London Lift-Off Global Network’s Online Film Festival, the 2023 Berlin Lift-Off Global Network Online Film Festival, the 2023 Manchester Lift-Off Global Network Online Film Festival, the 2023 Austin Lift-Off Global Network Online Film Festival, the 2023 Tokyo Lift-Off Global Network Online Film Festival, and the 2023 Toronto Lift-Off Global Network Online Film Festival.
+So Close Shig was also accepted to and screened in all 12 of the Lift-Off Global Network’s Online International Film Festivals.
+These were the 2022 London Lift-Off Global Network’s Online Film Festival, the 2023 Berlin Lift-Off Global Network Online Film Festival, the 2023 Manchester Lift-Off Global Network Online Film Festival, the 2023 Austin Lift-Off Global Network Online Film Festival, the 2023 Tokyo Lift-Off Global Network Online Film Festival, the 2023 Toronto Lift-Off Global Network Online Film Festival, the 2023 New York Lift-Off Global Network Online Film Festival, the 2023 Los Angeles Lift-Off Global Network Online Film Festival, the 2023 Paris Lift-Off Global Network Online Film Festival, the 2023 Amsterdam Lift-Off Global Network Online Film Festival, the 2023 Melbourne Lift-Off Global Network Online Film Festival, and the 2023 Sydney Lift-Off Global Network Online Film Festival.

 LOGLINE: A widower’s grief masks his anxiety of wanting to kill the last of the 20 men who had slept with his wife, culminating an odyssey that began with his first murder – his wife – 20 years before.